bhoward/focsipedia/docs/fp/lambda.md

 ---

-The section on [computability](../lang/computability) mentioned the **Church-Turing Thesis** that Turing machines fully capture our notion of what may be computed.[^The thesis was explicitly named in 1952 by Church's student Stephen Kleene, also known for introducing the star operator of regular expressions.]
-Part of the original justification for this belief is that Alan Turing showed in 1936 that his machine model was equivalent in power to another model of computation being developed at around the same time by Alonzo Church.
+The section on [computability](../lang/computability) mentioned the **Church-Turing Thesis** that Turing machines fully capture our notion of what may be computed.[^1] Part of the original justification for this belief is that Alan Turing showed in 1936 that his machine model was equivalent in power to another model of computation being developed at around the same time by Alonzo Church.
 This model is now known as the **lambda calculus**, and it forms the core of the theory of functional programming.

+[^1]: The thesis was explicitly named in 1952 by Church's student Stephen Kleene, also known for introducing the star operator of regular expressions.

 As already mentioned in the [introductory section](intro/#fn-3) on functional programming, the symbol lambda ($\lambda$) is used to indicate an anonymous function defined by an expression.
 For example, $\lambda x(x + 1)$ is the function that takes any argument $x$ and returns that argument plus one; in ReasonML, this would be written `x => { x + 1 }`.
 The fundamental operation in $\lambda$-calculus is known as **beta ($\beta$) reduction**.
-Given an expression that contains a $\lambda$ function applied to an argument, $\beta$ reduction allows the application to be replaced by the body of the function with the argument substituted for the variable.[^There is also a notion of **alpha ($\alpha$) equivalence**, which allows us to uniformly rename the bound parameter throughout a function, so that $\lambda x(x + 1)$ is the same function as $\lambda y(y + 1)$.
-This is important for precise theoretical work, but we will be able to ignore the issue.]
+Given an expression that contains a $\lambda$ function applied to an argument, $\beta$ reduction allows the application to be replaced by the body of the function with the argument substituted for the variable.[^2]

+[^2]: There is also a notion of **alpha ($\alpha$) equivalence**, which allows us to uniformly rename the bound parameter throughout a function, so that $\lambda x(x + 1)$ is the same function as $\lambda y(y + 1)$.
+This is important for precise theoretical work, but we will be able to ignore the issue.

 For example, $(\lambda x(x+1))(41)$ may be reduced to the expression $41+1$.
 To avoid an explosion of parentheses, we will often write a lambda function with a dot after the parameter name, meaning that the body of the function extends as far as possible to the right within the surrounding expression.